SoftSec-KAIST/SURI/README.md

 ### 1.1 Comparison agains Ddisasm and Egalito (Section 4.2.1 and 4.2.2)

+:alarm_clock: 28 hrs on Coreutils and Binutils, 10 days on full dataset

 To rewrite the binaries in each dataset, use the `1_get_reassembled_code.py` script provided in the artifact.